sambecker/exif-photo-blog/README.md

 > The default timeout for processing multiple uploads is 60 seconds (the limit for Hobby accounts).
 This can be extended to 5 minutes on Pro accounts by setting `maxDuration = 300` in `src/app/admin/uploads/page.tsx`.

 #### Can this template run in a docker image?
 > Possibly.
-See [Issue #116](https://github.com/sambecker/exif-photo-blog/issues/116) for an attempted solution.
+See [Issue #116](https://github.com/sambecker/exif-photo-blog/issues/116) for discussion.